patrickmineault/research_code/docs/slides/03-testing.md

 # Write lots of tiny unit tests that run very quickly

 * Goal: each unit test should run in 1 ms.
-* The faster you iterate, the more your WM.
+* The faster you iterate, the better for your WM.
     * If your test suite takes more than 5 seconds to run, you will be tempted to go do something else.